theorangepotato/programming-languages-2019/ARS1.md

 # Abstract Reduction Systems 1 : Examples

-(in this lecture, we start learning the basic maths that is needed for our first model of computation; this material will be examinable in the "midterm" and the December exam)
+(in this lecture, we start learning the basic maths that is needed for our main model of computation; this material will be examinable in the "midterm" and the December exam)

 ## Recap from Lambda Calculus

-If we run a `LambdaNat` program such as on, say, our laptops, it is impossible for us to understand what exactly is going on in our machines.
-There are too many complicated mechanism involved such as theHaskell compiler, CPU, Cache, memory management, etc.
+If we run a `LambdaNat` program on our computer it is impossible for us to understand what exactly is going on in our machine.
+There are too many complicated mechanism involved: the Haskell compiler, CPU, Cache, memory management, etc.

+Therefore, we need a model of computation, or a virtual machine, that allows us to execute programs on a higher level of abstraction.

 Recall that we can describe the semantics of `LambdaNat` as a function

 $$\sem{-}:\cal L \to \cal L$$

-on lambda expressions $\cal L$ (recall that $\cal L$ is defined by the grammar of `LambdaNat`).
-This function is the interpreter of `LambdaNat`, which is defined by a set of equations, written in Haskell's abstract syntax as the by now familiar
+on lambda expressions $\cal L$ (recall that $\cal L$ is defined by the grammar of `LambdaNat` as the set, or language, of all legal programs).
+This function is the interpreter of `LambdaNat`, which is defined by a set of equations, written in Haskell as the by now familiar (recall that Haskell manipulates abstract syntax)

     evalCBN (EApp e1 e2) = case (evalCBN e1) of (EAbs i e1') -> evalCBN (subst i e2 e1') e1' -> EApp e1' e2